🌐 localtileserver#

 ℹ️ Overview#

-The TileClient class can be used to to launch a tile server in a background thread which will serve raster imagery to a viewer (see ipyleaflet and folium examples in 🚀 User Guide).
+The TileClient class can be used to launch a tile server in a background thread which will serve raster imagery to a viewer (see ipyleaflet and folium examples in 🚀 User Guide).

 🪢 Community Usage#